-AIHL is the holding company for the Aviva Investors Group (excluding Aviva Investors France SA and Aviva Investors France Real Estate SA), and heads up the UK Regulatory Group, including AIGSL and AIUKFSL as the FCA regulated entities.
+AIHL is the holding company for the Aviva Investors Group and heads up the UK Regulatory Group, including AIGSL and AIUKFSL as the FCA regulated entities.
 As such, the AIHL Board exercises oversight (directly or through its Risk, Audit, Remuneration or Nomination committees (the "Board Committees")) over the operation of these subsidiaries.
 This oversight includes monitoring the Aviva Investors risk and control environment.
 AIGSL and AIUKFSL are specifically included within the scope of the Board Committees.
-The Directors of AIHL, AIGSL and AIUKFSL are all FCA approved persons by virtue of their responsibilities in respect of each entity.
+As at 31 December 2021, the Directors of AIHL, AIGSL and AIUKFSL are all FCA senior managers by virtue of their responsibilities in respect of each entity.